jhuckaby/pixl-server-web/README.md

 Your handler function is passed exactly two arguments.
 First, an `args` object containing all kinds of useful information about the request (see [args](#args) below), and a callback function that you must call when the request is complete and you want to send a response.

-If you specified a regular expression with paren groups for the URI, the matches array will be included in the `args` object as `args.matches`.
+If you specified a regular expression with parenthesis groups for the URI, the matches array will be included in the `args` object as `args.matches`.
 Using this you can extract your matched groups from the URI, for e.g. `/^\/api\/(\w+)/`.

 Note that by default, URIs are only matched on their path portion (i.e. sans query string).
 To include the query string in URI matches, set the [http_full_uri_match](#http_full_uri_match) configuration property to `true`.